-To sum up, low inventory turnover ratio can indicate that a retailer holds his goods in the warehouse for too long, has purchased too much goods, or the efforts of marketers should be fuelled up.
+To sum up, a low inventory turnover ratio can indicate that a retailer holds his goods in the warehouse for too long, has purchased too many goods, or the efforts of marketers should be fuelled up.

 On the contrary, a high inventory turnover indicates high business performance and synchronization of stock planning processes and sales.
-High inventory turnover ratio shows that a retailer is selling its goods fast, not wasting too much money on excess inventory and storage, effectively managing his stock.
+A high inventory turnover ratio shows that a retailer is selling its goods fast, not wasting too much money on excess inventory and storage, effectively managing its stock.

 A note bringing one cloud to the happiness - an extremely high inventory turnover may also mean that buying is not effective, or a retailer does not have enough money to replenish his stocks, or he has a high level of debt - all this inevitably leads to low inventory levels and losses in sales.